plana912/UC/README.md

 9. Interpret the models performance in alignment with the project's objective(s)
 10. Identify the best model(s) to apply for medical services providers to apply
 11. Document top impacting features and state impact in non-data scientist terminology
-12. Document business actionable recommendations
+12. Document business oriented insights and actionable recommendations
 13. Provide an example of simple deployment packaging for non data scientist to use (joblib pkl)

 #### Results